napari/docs/docs/developers/coredev/maintenance.md

 Fill the form:

-1. Set expiration to custom and then select the proper date
+1. Set expiration to custom and then select one year after the current date.
 2. Select **napari** to be the resource owner
 3. Select _Only selected repositories_ and then select **napari/napari** repository